-In addition, the corporation must maintain a base year level of employment in Virginia for the first three taxable years after making the election.
-If a corporation fails to meet this requirement, it will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest and a ten percent penalty.
+In addition, the corporation must maintain 90% of the base year level of employment in Virginia for the first three taxable years after making the election.
+If a corporation fails to meet this requirement, it will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest.
 (Va.
 Code § 58.1-422.)

-Effective for taxable years on or after July 1, 2011, manufacturing corporations may elect to use an increased weighted sales factor.
+Effective for taxable years beginning on or after July 1, 2011, manufacturing corporations may elect to use the modified apportionment method.
 For taxable years beginning on or after July 1, 2011, but before July 1, 2013, manufacturing corporations may elect to use a triple-weighted sales factor.
-If the corporation's 2011 taxable year begins before July 1, 2011, the corporation cannot make the election until the following taxable year.

-For taxable years beginning on or after July 1, 2013, but before July 1, 2014, the sales factor for electing manufacturing corporations will be quadruple weighted.
+For taxable years beginning on or after July 1, 2013, but before July 1, 2014, the sales factor for electing manufacturing corporations will be quadruple-weighted.
 For taxable years beginning on or after July 1, 2014, electing manufacturing corporations will be permitted to use a single sales factor method to apportion Virginia taxable income.